mbari-org/deepsea-track/README.md

 - configuration files in /data/benthic
 - output results to mapped /data mount in the directory /data/benthic_tracks
 - *no start frame specified - start at frame 1*
-- *no stride specified - process every frame*
+- *no stride specified - process every frame; only strides detection input*
 - *no tracker_width specified - default to 512*
 - *no tracker_height specified - default to 512*
 - *no out_width specified - default to 1920*